-The approximate locations of the planned excavations are illustrated in Figure 2 in relation to previous excavations which have been carried out at site 103.
-The initial focus will be on Zone 1, and may extend into Zones 2 and 3 depending on staff numbers, weather and overall progress.
+The approximate locations of the planned evaluation trenches are illustrated in Figure 3 in relation to the 2018 excavations at site 103.
+The size of each of the trenches will be determined on site in relation to the ongoing results, weather and the numbers of volunteers available.